Zaid-Ajaj/the-elmish-book/chapters/scaling/routing.md

 type Msg =
     | UrlChanged of string
 ```
 We model URL changes using an event called `UrlChanged` which contains the newly modified URL.
 It is really that simple.
-Here is a psuedo-application that makes use of this feature where you only have to maintain the URL in the state and render different UI elements based on that URL:
+Here is a pseudo-application that makes use of this feature where you only have to maintain the URL in the state and render different UI elements based on that URL:
 ```fsharp
 type State = { CurrentUrl : string }